-It wasn’t a moment too soon for Grant, a Marshfield Clinic patient for more than a decade – she had Stage 3 colon cancer.
-Grant completed chemotherapy in early May and is cancer-free.
+It wasn’t a moment too soon for Grant, a Marshfield Clinic Healthy System patient for more than a decade – she had Stage 3 colon cancer.
+Grant completed chemotherapy in May 2015 and is cancer-free.
 Her focus now is healing, staying healthy and enjoying life.

-“If I never had the colonoscopy, I wouldn’t have known I had cancer,” said Grant, now an advocate for colonoscopies.
+“If I never had the colonoscopy, I wouldn’t have known I had cancer,” said Grant.
+She is now an advocate for colonoscopies.
 “The colonoscopy saved my life.”

 Early detection, colonoscopy was key